Skip to main content

 What Is Cellular Aging?

-Cellular aging is a multifaceted phenomenon characterized by several key biological hallmarks.
+is a multifaceted phenomenon characterized by several key biological hallmarks.
 These include alterations to our genetic material, such as genomic instability and the shortening of telomeres, which are protective caps at the ends of our chromosomes.
 Over time, these telomeres shorten with each cell division, eventually signaling the cell to stop dividing or to undergo programmed cell death.

-Beyond genetic changes, cellular aging involves shifts in epigenetic alterations, which influence gene expression without changing the underlying DNA sequence.
+Beyond genetic changes, cellular aging involves shifts in epigenetic alterations, which without changing the underlying DNA sequence.
 Cells also experience a loss of proteostasis, meaning their ability to maintain proper protein folding and degradation declines, leading to an accumulation of damaged proteins.
 Furthermore, mitochondrial dysfunction, where the cellular powerhouses become less efficient, contributes significantly to energy deficits and increased oxidative stress.

 Cellular aging is a complex biological process marked by genetic, protein, and energy system changes that diminish a cell’s optimal function.